tamara-schmitz/configs-and-dotfiles/raspberrypi/f2fs-from-rpi-official.md

 can cause problems, if you format the partition on a newer system.
 Check kernel versions using `uname -a`.

+Since the OS is Debian based you could install set up a VM with that specific Debian version.

 Reformat the partition:

 `mkfs.f2fs -O extra_attr,inode_checksum,sb_checksum /dev/sdX2`